 Tip #2 – Meals

 Ok, this is where the rubber hits the road.
-Every one of those 45,000 people at the conference have to eat and many of them want to eat at the same time.
+Every one of those 45,000 people at the conference has to eat and many of them want to eat at the same time.
 Finding lunch at the conference can make you feel like the last ant to the picnic.
 Arrange your lunches, dinners, and maybe even breakfasts ahead of time.
 Many vendors are hosting meals (Online included!).
 So, if you haven’t already received invitations, reach out to your preferred vendor and see what they are hosting.
 Or, just let me know and we’ll find you space at the table!

 Tip #3 – Hang out with Onliners

 The key to having a good time is the people you are with.
 Onliners are awesome.
 We like to get together over food and drinks and discuss exciting topics like “What’s a HIPAA-Compliance password anyway?”
-So you’ll have a good time and hopefully learn something about information security.
+So you’ll have a good time and hopefully, learn something about information security.

 Wrapping it all up